 Please see this Quick Link, How to Authorize a Survey Vendor.

-Please see this Quick Link, How to Delete a Survey Vendor Authorization.
+Please see this Quick Link, How to Switch Survey Vendors.

 Does our practice need to authorize a vendor every year?

 Once authorization is submitted, it remains valid for the duration of the model, unless the practice site terminates the authorization.